 Lvxferre [he/him]

-I have two chimps within, called Laziness and Hyperactivity.
-They smoke cigs, drink yerba, fling shit at each other, and devour the faces of anyone who comes close to them.
+I have two chimps within, Laziness and Hyperactivity.
+They smoke cigs, drink yerba, fling shit at each other, and devour the face of anyone who gets close to either.

 They also devour my dreams.